jdsandifer/blog/content/blog/2024-02-02/index.md

 - [Bulletproof React](https://github.com/alan2207/bulletproof-react)
 - [Simorgh](https://github.com/bbc/simorgh)

-And one person that created there own list: [Max Rozen](https://maxrozen.com/examples-of-large-production-grade-open-source-react-apps)
+And one person that created their own list: [Max Rozen](https://maxrozen.com/examples-of-large-production-grade-open-source-react-apps)

 To start with - I recommend checking out JSX files (.jsx or .tsx) in a components directory if you can find it - it's often something like `src/app/components/`.

 And here's a repo with suggestions about how to write good code: [clean-code-javascript][cc-js]

 So read code.
 A lot.
 Stop and figure out what something confusing is about.
 Go to some code that you don't know is good - see if you can tell whether it is or not.
-And of course, see if you can make your next PR look a little more readable, too!
+And of course, see if you can make your next PR a little more readable, too!

 As one final note, don't forget that there's a difference between good code and style.
 There are many different ways to format and organize code - 2 spaces vs.